nathanssantos/evolution-graph/README.md

 **default:** `false`

-Play graph on mount component.
+Play the graph on component mount.

 ### **`barDataGap`**